Teoscar Hernández Player Props: Mariners vs. Twins

 Teoscar Hernández At The Plate

-- Hernandez has picked up a hit in 62.1% of his 95 games this season, with multiple hits in 25.3% of those games.
+- Hernandez has picked up a hit in 62 of 99 games this year, with multiple hits 26 times.

-- In 14.7% of his games this season, he has gone deep, and 3.8% of his trips to the plate.
+- In 15.2% of his games this season, he has hit a home run, and 3.9% of his trips to the dish.

-- In 34 games this year (35.8%), Hernandez has picked up an RBI, and in 14 of those games (14.7%) he had two or more.
-He has also driven in three or more of his team's runs in one contest.
+- In 37.4% of his games this season, Hernandez has tallied at least one RBI.
+In 16 of those games (16.2%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.